 Private Mortgage Loans

 Private mortgage loans encompass first and second mortgages that involve lending money to residential or commercial borrowers.
-These mortgage loans can either by funded by a single individual or by 2 or more individuals (syndicated).
+These mortgage loans can either be funded by a single individual or by 2 or more individuals (syndicated).
 There is usually a minimum investment requirement.
-A mortgage broker acts an an intermediary agent.
+A mortgage broker acts as an intermediary agent.

 You are basically acting as the bank, lending your money to the borrower, with real estate as the security.

-First mortgages implies that you are first in line to get back your money from the property, if the borrower fails to make the obligated payments.
-Second mortgages implies that you are second in line.
+First mortgages imply that you are first in line to get back your money from the property if the borrower fails to make the obligated payments.
+Second mortgages imply that you are second in line.